 - 4.1 The objective of this Policy is to ensure that the Association not only actively promotes equality of opportunity as an employer and provider of services but is compliant with various legislative and regulatory requirements including.

 - The Housing (Scotland) Act 2010.

 - The Scottish Social Housing Charter.

 - The Equality Act 2010.

-- The Scottish Housing Regulatory Framework.
+- The Scottish Housing Regulator's Regulatory Framework and Guidance.

 - Human Rights Act 1999.